Kangwon Province, North Korea: History

 In 1896, Korea was redivided into thirteen provinces, and the two districts were merged to re-form Kangwŏn Province.
 Although Wonju rejoined Kangwŏn province, the provincial capital was moved to Chuncheon.

 In 1945, Kangwŏn Province (along with the rest of Korea) was divided by the 38th parallel north in 1945 into Soviet and American zones of occupation in the north and south respectively.
 In 1946, the northern province was expanded to include the North Korean portion of Gyeonggi Province and the area around Wŏnsan in South Hamgyŏng Province.
 The provincial capital of the North Korean portion of the province was established at Wŏnsan, as Kangwŏn's traditional capitals Wonju and Chuncheon both were south of the 38th parallel.
 In 1948, the province became part of the new Democratic People's Republic of Korea.
 As a result of the Korean War Armistice Agreement of 1953, the boundary between the North and South Korean portions of the province was shifted northward to the Military Demarcation Line.

 In 2002, Mount Kumgang Tourist Region was split off from the rest of the province to form a separately-administered region.
+However, in January 2024, after asserting unification as impossible and declaring South Korea a hostile state, North Korea announced that they would close the Mount Kumgang International Tourism Administration.